codefresh-io/cli-v2/docs/commands/cli-v2_runtime_uninstall.md

       --kubeconfig string       Path to the kubeconfig file to use for CLI requests.
   -n, --namespace string        If present, the namespace scope for this CLI request
       --repo string             Repository URL [GIT_REPO]
-      --wait-timeout duration   How long to wait for the runtime components to be deleted (default 8m0s)
+      --skip-checks             If true, will not verify that runtime exists before uninstalling --wait-timeout duration   How long to wait for the runtime components to be deleted (default 8m0s)
 ```